pacphi/ops-manager-automation-cc/README.md

-# ops-manager-automation-cc
+# ops-manager-automation-cc (fork)

-## What is this?
+## What will you find here?

+Infrastructure-as-code.

-The following steps use [Control Tower](https://github.com/EngineerBetter/control-tower) to build a [Concourse](https://concourse-ci.org/) instance on [Google Cloud Platform](https://cloud.google.com/), then uses a combination of [GCS](https://cloud.google.com/storage/) buckets, [Credhub](https://docs.cloudfoundry.org/credhub/), a suite of [Platform Automation](http://docs.pivotal.io/platform-automation) tools and a single Concourse pipeline to deploy (and upgrade) the entire OpsMan and PCF product stack directly from the [Pivotal Network](https://network.pivotal.io).
+This repository employs [Control Tower](https://github.com/EngineerBetter/control-tower) to build a [Concourse](https://concourse-ci.org/) instance on [Google Cloud Platform](https://cloud.google.com/), then uses a combination of [GCS](https://cloud.google.com/storage/) buckets, [Credhub](https://docs.cloudfoundry.org/credhub/), a suite of [Platform Automation](http://docs.pivotal.io/platform-automation) tools and a single Concourse pipeline to deploy (and upgrade) an Operations Manager.
+Not only that but you can choose to install and configure an assortment of product tiles that offer a complement of commercial and industrial capabilities from the Cloud Foundry eco-system sourced from the [Pivotal Network](https://network.pivotal.io).

-The pipelines currently support [Pivotal Container Service](https://pivotal.io/platform/pivotal-container-service) and [Pivotal Application Service](https://pivotal.io/platform/pivotal-application-service) with related products.
+The pipelines currently support [Pivotal Container Service](https://pivotal.io/platform/pivotal-container-service) and [Pivotal Application Service](https://pivotal.io/platform/pivotal-application-service) with a curated complement of related products.

 ## Fork this repository